hagenhaus/hagenhaus-com/en/services/index.md

 * Using the [ReadMe](https://readme.com/) developer hub, I created the [ReadyRemit Developer Portal](https://developer.readyremit.com/) and all the original content for [Brightwell](https://www.brightwell.com/), a fintech company that makes a cross-border payment platform.

-* I created hagenhaus.com including a custom JamStack, UI Component, REST API, API server, and database.
+* I created hagenhaus.com including a website platform, UI Component, REST API, API server, and database.
 See [Website](/en/website/).

 ## Training content and delivery